Guides

 How to Implement Email Validation in C#

-Here are three common methods to validate email addresses in C#.
-Each approach uses different built-in .NET features to check if an email format is correct before you accept it.
+Here are three common ways to validate email addresses in C#.
+Each method uses different built-in .NET features to check if an email format appears correct.

-The MailAddress class constructor attempts to parse the provided email string.
-It follows the same grammar rules as the older SmtpClient.
-This method is fast and has no external dependencies.
+The "MailAddress" constructor attempts to parse the provided email string.
+It follows the same grammar rules as the older "SmtpClient".

-If the constructor cannot build a valid internal representation of the address, it throws a FormatException.
-You can catch this exception to determine if the validation fails.
+If the constructor cannot build a valid internal representation of the address, it throws a "FormatException".
+You can catch this exception to signal that the validation failed.

 bool IsValidMailAddress(string email)